EnmanuelSanchez/EnmanuelSanchez/README.md

 - 👀 I’m interested in business, stocks, real estate, books, anime, AI, blockchain, gaming, sustainability, and STEM.
 - 🌱 I’m always learning.
 - 💞️ I’m looking to collaborate on any cool projects related to the topics listed above.
-- 📫 How to reach me = @enmanuelrising on social meadia.
+- 📫 How to reach me = @enmanuelrising on social media.

 <!---
 EnmanuelSanchez/EnmanuelSanchez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.